isaacullah/AgModel/README.md

-mretw 		| 0.0507  		| The return rate (number of kcals) per wild-type millet seed mretd 		| 0.1014  		| The return rate (number of kcals) per domestic-type millet seed mprop 		| 0.98  		| The starting proportion of wild-type to domestic-type millet (1.0 = all wild, 0.0 = all domestic) mselect 	| 0.03  		| The coefficient of slection (e.g., the rate of change from wild-type to domestic type) mdiffus 	| 0.02  		| The coefficient of diffusion for millet (the rate at which selected domestic traits dissappear due to crossbreeding) msrch 		| 1.0  			| The search costs for millet (hours expended to find one patch of millet) mpatch 		| 880000.0 		| Number of millet plants per patch at the start of the simulation (individuals encountered per discovery) maxpatch 	| 1760000.0 	| Maximum number of millet plants that can be grown per patch (a bit of a teleology, but we need a stopping point for now) cultiv 		| 5000 			| Number of additional millet plants to added to a patch each year due to proto cultivation of the patch.
+mretw 		| 0.0507  		| The return rate (number of kcals) per wild-type millet seed mretd 		| 0.1014  		| The return rate (number of kcals) per domestic-type millet seed mprop 		| 0.98  		| The starting proportion of wild-type to domestic-type millet (1.0 = all wild, 0.0 = all domestic) mselect 	| 0.03  		| The coefficient of selection (e.g., the rate of change from wild-type to domestic type) mdiffus 	| 0.02  		| The coefficient of diffusion for millet (the rate at which selected domestic traits disappear due to crossbreeding) msrch 		| 1.0  			| The search costs for millet (hours expended to find one patch of millet) mpatch 		| 880000.0 		| Number of millet plants per patch at the start of the simulation (individuals encountered per discovery) maxpatch 	| 1760000.0 	| Maximum number of millet plants that can be grown per patch (a bit of a teleology, but we need a stopping point for now) cultiv 		| 5000 			| Number of additional millet plants to added to a patch each year due to proto-cultivation of the patch.
 The patch reduces by the same number if not exploited. mhndl 		| 0.0001  		| The handling costs for millet (hours handling time expended per seed once encountered)

 <center>**Simulation Controls**</center>